saif-mal1k/Salesforce-Notes/3. APEX/chapter 09 Asynchronous Apex/README.md

 This is somewhat of an edge-case but you may occasionally run across this issue.
 See [sObjects That Cannot Be Used Together in DML Operations](https://developer.salesforce.com/docs/atlas.en-us.224.0.apexcode.meta/apexcode/apex_dml_non_mix_sobjects.htm?_ga=2.211739987.738253428.1664772222-1022251765.1662354198) for more details.

+The Mixed DML error is generated – when a User performs DML actions on Setup and non-Setup Objects in the same transaction -because some sObjects affect the user's access to records in the org.

 ---

 </p>